Psyncopate-Technologies/FlinkRetailUseCase/README.md

 =========
 Marketing Analysis
 ---
-UC1: Number of views of each product over last hour in an interval of 15 mins along with expansion of product details - Pending
+UC1: Number of views of each product over last hour in an interval of 15 mins along with expansion of product details - Determine the trending products
-UC2: Pick the top viewed product for every user over last hour in an interval of 15 mins - erich the product and user metadata
+UC2: Pick the top viewed product for every user using Session window - erich the product and user metadata

 docker exec flink-jobmanager flink run -Dtaskmanager.heap.size=2048m -c org.psyncopate.flink.ViewsPerProductAnalysis /opt/flink/jobs/marketing-analysis-1.0-SNAPSHOT.jar